samply/secret-sync/Readme.md

     volumes:
       # Path can be configuard via CACHE_PATH this container path is the default
       - ${CACHE_PATH}:/usr/local/cache
-    # Used for the embeded beam proxy
+    # Used for the embedded beam proxy
     secrets:
       - privkey.pem
       - root.crt.pem